-Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for fiscal years of the Company beginning October 1, 2016 or later.
+Certain new standards, interpretations, amendments and improvements to existing standards were issued by IASB or IFRIC that are mandatory for accounting periods beginning on or after October 1, 2017.
 Updates that are not applicable or are not consequential to the Company have been excluded thereof.
-The Company has not yet determined the impact of the following on its consolidated financial statements.
+The following have not yet been adopted and are being evaluated to determine their impact on the consolidated financial statements.